filodb/FiloDB/README.md

 ## Current Status

-* Version 0.1 is the stable, latest released version.
-It offers a stable point from which to try FiloDB.
+Version 0.2 is the stable, latest released version.
+It has been tested on a cluster for a different variety of schemas, has a stable data model and ingestion, and features a huge number of improvements over the previous version:

+* Multi column partition and row keys
+* Separate segment key for much easier control of columnar chunk size and sort order
-* Master contains much more features - multi column partition and row keys, separate segment key, much richer projection key filtering (IN, etc.), better performance and error handling
+* Much richer projection key filtering (IN and =, on any column)
+* Range scans within partitions by segment key
+* Computed columns for easily deriving segment and partition keys, especially useful for time series
+* Support for timestamp columns
+* Better performance and error handling: true node locality for reads; up to 2x faster scan performance; fast single partition reads; retries and configurable connection timeouts etc.
+* A ton of bug fixes

 ## Deploying